If you, like myself, are very much into all things skincare, chances are you’ve heard of using essential oils for beauty.

 But for the purpose of symptom relief, it’s absolutely worth a shot!
 I’ve seen it work wonders after only one use on my husband’s scalp, who has been fighting with dermatitis for quite some years now.

 Geranium is absolutely great for healing the skin, speeding up the process of getting rid of marks, blemishes and cuts.
-It promotes cellular regeneration, and aids in keeping your complexion looking tighter and more rested.
+It promotes cellular regeneration, and aids your complexion in looking tighter and more rested.

 The way that I personally chose to incorporate it into my beauty regimen was by adding 5 drops to my face cream, and adding the same quantity of the above mentioned Lavender and Melaleuca to it for an all-round complexion boosting concoction!